SpenserKao/CodingChallenge-RobotMovement/README.md

 # CodingChallenge-RobotMovement

 ## Installation
-FIrst, retrieve content.
+First, retrieve content.
 From GitHub, either use _git-clone_ or download zip file.<br/>
 Refer to <a href="image/finding-url-or-zip-file.jpg">screenshot</a> to see how to (1) get url for git-cloning or (2) download zip file.

 Then execute the command in following syntax to git-clone the content:<br/>